 Early signs of gonorrhoea in men

-About 90% of men with gonorrhea have symptoms, which makes it easier to identify the infection.
+About 90% of men with gonorrhoea have symptoms, which makes it easier to identify the infection.
 The first symptoms may appear about a week after transmission of the disease and usually involve an infection of the urethra, which causes pain when urinating (or a burning sensation when peeing).

 Other possible symptoms include a white or cloudy discharge from the penis, an irritation inside the penis and an urge to urinate more frequently than usual.
-While the gonorrhea symptoms may go away after a few weeks, the infection remains in your system and can cause further damage to your urethra or other parts of your body.
-Less common symptoms of gonorrhea in men include pain in the testicles, and possibly anal pain or discomfort if the infection spreads to the rectum (the same applies to female patients).
+While the gonorrhoea symptoms may go away after a few weeks, the infection remains in your system and can cause further damage to your urethra or other parts of your body.
+Less common symptoms of gonorrhoea in men include pain in the testicles, and possibly anal pain or discomfort if the infection spreads to the rectum (the same applies to female patients).

 Uncommon symptoms of gonorrhoea

 In very rare cases, the infection can spread to your joints and tendons (arthritis), causing pain and difficulty moving – particularly if the knee is infected.
 If the infection continues to spread, it can cause a skin rash (on the chest, palms, limbs) as well as flu-like symptoms (such as. fever and chills).

 Although the first symptoms typically appear in the first two weeks following infection, they can also appear months later.
 In cases where the infection has spread to other parts of the body, it can take several years before the patient notices the first symptoms.

 ZAVA offers a convenient and discreet service to test for sexually transmitted infections.
 You will receive your test kit by post.
 Follow the instructions provided with the test kit and collect a sample (depending on the test kit this could be a blood, saliva, urine sample or genital swab).
 The test kit comes with an envelope, ready to send to our partner laboratory which will analyse your sample.
 Once your result has come back, you will be able to view it in your secure ZAVA account.
 We will never send medical or personal information via email.